 As with the models of the previous two sections, there are indications that the GSM model is insufficient to fully capture the structure of typical visual images.
-To demonstrate this, we note that normalizing each coefficient by (the square root of) its estimated variance should produce a field of Gaussian white noise [54].
-Figure 11 illustrates this process, showing an example wavelet subband, the estimated variance field, and the normalized coefficients.
-There are two important types of structure that
+To demonstrate this, we note that normalizing each coefficient by (the square root of) its estimated variance should produce a field of Gaussian white noise [41, 54].
+Figure 10 illustrates this process, showing an example wavelet subband, the estimated variance field, and the normalized coefficients.
+But note that there are two important types of structure that remain.
+First, although the normalized coefficients are certainly closer to a homogeneous field, the signs of the coefficients still exhibit important structure.
+Second, the variance field itself is far from homogeneous, with most of the significant values concentrated on onedimensional contours.
+Some of these attributes can be captured by measuring joint statistics of phase and amplitude, as has been demonstrated in texture modeling [37].